expressjs/multer/README.md

 ```

 If you want more control over your uploads, you'll want to use the `storage`
 option instead of `dest`.
-Multer ships with to storage engines `DiskStorage`
+Multer ships with storage engines `DiskStorage`
-and `MemoryStorage`, more engines is available from third parties.
+and `MemoryStorage`; More engines are available from third parties.

 #### `.single(fieldname)`

 Accept a single file with the name `fieldname`.
 The single file will be stored
-at `req.file`.
+in `req.file`.

 #### `.array(fieldname[, maxCount])`

 Accept an array of files, all with the name `fieldname`.
 Optionally error out if
 more than `maxCount` files are uploaded.
-The array of files will be stored at
+The array of files will be stored in
 `req.files`.

 #### `.fields(fields)`

 Accept a mix of files, specified by `fields`.
 An object with arrays of files
-will be stored at `req.files`.
+will be stored in `req.files`.

-`fields` should be an array of objects with `name` and optionally a `maxCount`,
+`fields` should be an array of objects with `name` and optionally a `maxCount`.
-example:
+Example:

 ```javascript
 [